zsorosz/lab-movies-celebrities-ejs/README.md

 1. Create the `/celebrities` GET route in `routes/celebrities.routes.js`.
 2. In the route:
    - Use `find()` method on the `Celebrity` model to retrieve all the celebrities
-   - If everything is okay, render the `celebrities/celebrities.hbs` view and pass the array of celebrities into the view as a variable
+   - If everything is okay, render the `celebrities/celebrities.ejs` view and pass the array of celebrities into the view as a variable
    - If there's an error, catch it
-3. In the `views/celebrities/celebrities.hbs` view file:
+3. In the `views/celebrities/celebrities.ejs` view file:
    - Add an `<h2>` tag for the page's heading.
-   - Use a hbs `#each` loop to display tags with each celebrity's `name`.
+   - Use a `forEach` loop to display tags with each celebrity's `name`.
-4. In the `views/index.hbs` (homepage) file:
+4. In the `views/index.ejs` (homepage) file:
    - Add a link that goes to the `/celebrities` route.

 <br>